RCRamsey/trees4uucl/README.md

 <!-- /TOC -->

 ## Part I: Project Summary Proposal
-(Prior to posting live need to double check with UUCL if can post open source for ccby licensing.
-Can still link a screen shot of uucl app and link to uucl webpage where it ends up being hosted.)

-Create two map types requested:
+Create two map types as requested:
-1. The utilization by 7 Acres Committee to monitor and maintain their tree inventory (interactive web map app).
+1. One for utilization by Seven Acres Committee to monitor and maintain their tree inventory (interactive web map app).
-2. The utilization by general members and the public to walk the grounds and identify tree by common name (large poster board to print)
+2. A second for the utilization by general members and the public to walk the grounds and identify tree by common name (large poster board to print, mount or laminate and take on walks)

 Interactive web map app is the priority currently as not all trees have been mapped yet and would be easier to update the data file for this map than it would the paper printed map which would necessitate mulitple printings of poster upon every update.

 ## Part II: Data Sources
 ### Basemap Data
+Currently: OSM basemap
-Could use data from KYFromAbove N095E297 quadrant (recommended for clear imagery).
+Future: Add data from KYFromAbove and Dgi quadrant (recommended for clear imagery).
+Potential for adding via Rest Services.
-Otherwise general basemap data from OSM.

 ### UUCL Tree Inventory Aug 2022
 UUCL 7 Acres Committee provided csv containing tree information from Tree Inventory performed on March 25- 26 & April 8 2022.
 Data file contains the following attributes:
 - Zone on property where tree exists
     1. Memorial Garden
     2. Woods